GrantBirki/errbot/docs/development.md

 ## Linting your code

+> This section is specific to the `GrantBirki/errbot` repo for the CI/CD pipeline and to adhear to code linting standards in this repo

 In order for CI to pass, you must have properly linted code.
 Luckily, this is extremely easy to do and can be performed in a single command:

 ```console